TotalMiner/totalminer.github.io/cmd/cmd-doc.md

 # (Official) Console Documentation

-This documentation describes every command provided for the in game console.
+This documentation is a reference for using the in game console in Total Miner.

 This documentation is unfinished.
 Please report any problems.